axieinfinity/ronin-documentation/docs/apps/ronin-bridge/overview.md

 With Ronin Bridge, you can transfer NFTs (non-fungible tokens) from the following collections:

-* Pixels Land Farm
+* Cyberkongz Genkai
 * Cyberkongz VX
-* Cyberkongz Genkai
+* Pixels Farm Land (coming soon)

-## Ronin Name Service integration
+## RNS compatible

-When sending a token to an address on Ronin, you can either enter the standard wallet address that starts with "0x...", or an RNS (Ronin Name Service) name, such as "example.ron".
+When sending a token or NFT to an address on the Ronin chain, you can enter either a standard crypto address that starts with "0x...", or an RNS (Ronin Name Service) name, such as "example.ron".

-Make sure to specify the *full RNS name* including the ".ron" part, so that the system can recognize the linked address.
+Make sure to type in the *full RNS name* including the ".ron" part, so that the system can recognize the linked address.

 ![bridge-rns](./assets/bridge-rns.png)